-Normal Vocal Resonance.-A diffused, distant resounding of the voice in health, accompanied with more or less vibration of the walls of the chest, or fremitus.
+Normal Vocal Resonance.-A diffused, distant resounding of the voice in health, generally accompanied with more or less vibration of the walls of the chest, or fremitus.
 Varies much in degree in different healthy persons.
 Always louder on the right than on the left side of the chest.

-Normal Bronchial Whisper.-A blowing sound heard with whispered words, at the upper part of the chest, in front and behind, and more marked in proportion as the ear approaches the site of the primary bronchi.
+Normal Bronchial Whisper.-A blowing sound heard with whispered words, at the upper part of the chest, in front and behind, and more marked in proportion as the ear approaches the site of the trachea and the primary bronchi.
 The sound varies considerably in intensity in different healthy persons.
 It is louder at the right than at the left summit of the chest; but the pitch is somewhat higher on the left side.
 It is comparatively feeble, and often wanting, over the middle and the lower third of the chest.
 Its characters correspond to those of the expiratory sound in forced breathing.
+Normal Vocal Fremitus.-The sense of vibration generally perceived by the ear in auscultation, and by the hand applied to the chest, associated with vocal resonance.
+Like the latter it varies much in different healthy persons, and is always greater on the right than on the left side of the chest.

-ABNORMAL MODIFICATIONS OF VOCAL RESONANCE AND BRONCHIAL WHISPER.
+ABNORMAL MODIFICATIONS OF VOCAL RESONANCE, BRONCHIAL WHISPER AND VOCAL FREMITUS.

-Bronchophony.-The voice concentrated, near the ear, raised in pitch, and more or less intense.
+Bronchophony.-The voice concentrated, near the ear, raised in pitch, and more or less intense, intensity not being an essential character of the sign.
 Denotes solidification of lung, either complete or considerable.
+Normal bronchophony exists in some persons at the summit of the chest on the right side.

-Whispering Bronchopheny.-A highpitched, tubular sound, with whispered words, near the ear, and more or less intense.
-The signification the same.
+Whispering Bronchophony.-A high-pitched, tubular sound, with whispered words, near the ear, and more or less intense.
+The signification the same as bronchophony with the loud voice.
 This and the preceding sign are correlative with bronchial respiration.
-Exaggerated Vocal Resonance.-The resonance of the voice diffused and distant as in health, but its intensity abnormally more or less increased.
+Increased Vocal Resonance.-The resonance of the voice diffused and distant as in health, but its intensity abnormally more or less increased.
 Denotes a degree of solidification insufficient for the production of bronchophony.

-Exaggerated Bronchial Whisper.-A sound, with whispered words, abnormally intense, but not so intense, and not so acute nor so near the ear, as in whispering bronchophony.
+Increased Bronchial Whisper.-A sound, with whispered words, abnormally intense, but not so intense, and not so acute nor so near the ear, as in whispering bronchophony.
 Has the same significance as exaggerated vocal resonance.
 This and the preceding sign are correlative with broncho-vesicular respiration.